HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/managing_dam/dam_exim.md

 ## Validate exported DAM assets

-The validate command is used to validate exported DAM assets file at the location specified by the user or default location store/outputFiles/dam-export-assets/.
+The validate command is used to validate exported DAM assets file at the default location **store/outputFiles/dam-export-assets/** or if user specify a path, then validation of DAM assets will be done from this location **store/folder_name/**.

 -   **Commands description**